shanemcw/homebridge-amazondash-MAC/README.md

 sudo iwconfig wlan0 mode monitor sudo ifconfig wlan0 up
 ```
-* Confirm monitor mode and wifi monitoring interface name (confim "Mode:Monitor"):
+* Confirm monitor mode and wifi monitoring interface name (confirm "Mode:Monitor"):
 ```
 iwconfig
 ```

 ## `tcpdump`

-This plugin uses `tcpdump`'s ability to report on MAC addresses visible to the wifi device (in *monitor mode*) and converts the Dash button's exposure of its MAC address on button press as a Homekit button single-press. `tcpdump` can only see Amazon Dash buttons when conencted to a wifi device in *monitor mode.*
+This plugin uses `tcpdump`'s ability to report on MAC addresses visible to the wifi device (in *monitor mode*) and converts the Dash button's exposure of its MAC address on button press as a Homekit button single-press. `tcpdump` can only see Amazon Dash buttons when connected to a wifi device in *monitor mode.*

 * [Ubuntu Man Page for tcpdump](http://manpages.ubuntu.com/manpages/trusty/man8/tcpdump.8.html)